All Products

 $0.072

-100+ major languages, including Chinese, English, Spanish, French, Portuguese, Indonesian, Japanese, Korean, and German, and multiple programming languages
+100+ major languages, including Chinese, English, Spanish, French, Portuguese, Indonesian, Japanese, Korean, German, and Russian, as well as multiple programming languages

 Note

-Batch size is the maximum number of texts that can be processed in a single API call.
-For example, the batch size for text-embedding-v4 is 10.
-This means you can pass up to 10 texts for embedding in a single request, and each text must not exceed 8,192 tokens.
+Batch size is the maximum number of texts process in a single API call.
+For example, text-embedding-v4 has a batch size of 10.
+This means include up to 10 texts to embed in a single request, and each text cannot exceed 8,192 Tokens.
 This limit applies to:

-• String array input: The array can contain a maximum of 10 elements.
+• String array input: The array can contain up to 10 elements.

-• File input: The text file can contain a maximum of 10 lines of text.
+• File input: The text file can contain up to 10 lines of text.

 Multimodal embedding

-The model generates continuous vectors based on user inputs, which can be text, images, or videos.
-This is suitable for tasks such as video classification, image classification, image-text retrieval, text/image-to-image search, and text/image-to-video search.
+The model generates vector embeddings from text, image, or video inputs. use these embeddings for video classification, image classification, image-text retrieval, text-to-image search, and text-to-video search.

 Singapore